One more death recorded in North Lincolnshire

-There was one more coronavirus death recorded over the weekend in North Lincolnshire.

-The dashboard shows 419 people had died in the area by April 11 (Monday) – up from 418 on Friday.
+The UK coronavirus dashboard shows 420 people had died in North Lincolnshire by April 12 – up from 419 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Lincolnshire.